-Off The Record plays out near exact to the events from the original Dead Rising 2--however there are still many differences, minor and major, that persist across the story:
+Off The Record plays out near exact to the events from the original Dead Rising 2.
+However there are still many differences, minor and major, that occur across the story:

 - Frank West takes part in the Terror Is Reality game-show as a wrestler, who is to stave off and kill as many zombies as possible using the large grinders at each corner of the ring.